 is a great free option for creating automatic backups of your Wordpress website files and database.
 I won't go into detail on how to setup UpdraftPlus

 here, the plugin's creators have excellent help and setup documentation.

 But why do I need to backup my website?

 I like to think of website backups kind of like insurance, useless until you need it, and then invaluable!
 I've had plenty of occasions where a new theme or plugin has completely broken a website, or pages have gone missing and knowing that I can simply restore a back up is a relief.

 Manual backups are always possible, and something we do from time to time, but using a backup plugin is significantly easier and safer.
 Just setup the automatic scheduling and you're done.

 No matter what plugin you use the piece of advice I can suggest is test it.
 Create a backup and see what happens, where does the information go?
 What was included in the backup?
 Was anything missing from the backup?
 These are questions that should be answered before "setting and forgetting" because the day will come when you need a backup, and you don't want anything missing or misconfigured.

 Some backup plugins or services offer secure off-site backup locations, this is where your backup data is stored, and not on your server.
 This is a great option and helps if your web host cashes or disappears, you'll still have access to your website data.

-Thats all for this part, keep an eye out for the next in the Wordpress management series, "I have a need.....a need for speed!"
+Thats all for this part, keep an eye out for the next in the Wordpress management series, SSL Certificates for your Wordpress website.
 What Wordpress backup plugins have you using?
 Do you have any helpful hints when backing up your site?
 Let us know in the comments sections below.